yokeshbaskaran/moments/README.md

 ## 📢 Features

 ✅ User Authentication: JWT-based login and signup to ensure secure access using Supabase.

-✅ Create, Read, and Delete Tweets (CRUD): A full-featured platform for posting, editing, deleting the posts.
+✅ Create, Read, and Delete Posts(CRUD): A full-featured platform for posting, viewing and deleting the post.

 ✅ Responsive Design: Works seamlessly across mobile and desktop devices, ensuring a smooth user experience.

 ✅ Error Handling & Toast Notifications: Built-in error handling and notifications to improve the user experience.

 - Inspired (UI) by Random user.